 Photo: Matt Lodge

 This large member of the wader family is here year round.
 In 2013 a national survey by BTO volunteers revealed that Fineshade and Wakerley Woods are now some of the only places in Northamptonshire where they still breed.
-Monitoring continues in Fineshade every summer.
+Monitoring continues in Fineshade every summer and they have been seen roding in 2022.

 At dusk birds carry out a display flight known as roding in which they fly low over the wood to mark their territories by giving out two curious sounds described as grunts and whistles.
 Since they nest on the ground the birds are vulnerable to free-ranging dogs during the summer months.
 Resident birds are joined in winter by migrants from northern Europe and during the winter they are widely dispersed throughout the wood.
 They are very hard to see, often remaining unseen amongst the leaf litter and flushing from the woodland floor at the very last minute.